SilvioAiello/Epidemiology-on-Temporal-Networks/docs/explanation.md

 # Centrality Measures
 (just basic scattered concepts)
-Degree: it can be in or out-going; if graph is undirected, they are the same
+Degree: it can be in or out-going; if graph is undirected, they are the same These measures are dicrect generalization of static ones (if T->0, they return the same results), which are mostly based on _walks_ (information does not necessarly flow across geodesics, and walk counting is more resilient to missing or spourious edges, cfr.
+Grindrod); so we rely on temporal graphs,with Grindrod noticing that 1) repeated times are allowed: t1 < t2 = t3 < t4, i.e. in the same instant there can be more than 1 progression, 2) times are not required to be consecutive (if t2 > t1+1, times between t1 and t2 are "ignored", just like you don't care of what's appening in that interval).
+A the moment, times are not repeated and are consecutive.
+Non commutativity of matrices product is how we account the arrow of time

 Working progress (Communicability, AD, BD)